Drone as First Responder (DFR): The Operational, Technical, and Economic Case

 Why agencies adopt DFR

-If you’re in public safety, you already understand the value of air support: the overhead view reduces uncertainty, improves coordination, and changes the dynamics of response.
+Most agencies adopt DFR for a mix of reasons, but I’ll say it plainly: air support changes the game.
+The overhead view reduces uncertainty, improves coordination, and changes the dynamics of response.
 DFR scales that advantage by making air support faster, more available, and more consistently integrated into day-to-day calls for service.

 • Earlier confirmation of what is happening (or isn’t happening)